-- ✓ Consumer grade/personal cloud service providers may utilize data centers and network resources outside of the United States to transmit, store, or process data.
-Verify required research, contractual, or legal agreements concerning possible geographical restrictions on data activities prior to engaging these services for University business. - ✓ Note, most consumer grade/personal cloud service agreements allow the vendor the right to view, catalog, and parse any data stored on their devices.
+- ✓ Public cloud service providers may utilize data centers and network resources outside of the United States to transmit, store, or process data.
+Verify required research, contractual, or legal agreements concerning possible geographical restrictions on data activities prior to engaging these services for University business. - Note, most public cloud service contacts allow the vendor the right to view, catalog, and parse any data stored on their devices.
 This process could initiate University compliance issues with select State, Federal, and contracted obligations for data safeguarding and privacy should a user move certain data items into the public cloud.
+In addition, these entities may employ individuals with access to data that have not gone through appropriate background checks or signed confidentiality agreements as a control. - ✓ Public cloud service users conducting University business should understand provisions of State mandated public records retention and disposal provisions.

+http://vpfa.fsu.edu/Quicklinks/Records-Management-Program/Records-Disposal

-In addition, these entities may employ individuals with access to data that have not gone through appropriate background checks or signed confidentiality agreements as a control. - ✓ Consumer grade/personal cloud service users conducting University business should understand provisions of State mandated public records retention and disposal provisions. https://vpfa.fsu.edu/records-schedule - ✓ Users of University management approved public cloud services conducting University business must understand the State of Florida and University requirements for responding to public records requests, as well as discovery in the litigation process.
-Users should also be familiar with the criminal and civil penalties that can be imposed for noncompliance with these laws and policies. - ✓ Access to your personal cloud services account could be subpoenaed during an E-discovery litigation request for University data or public records request resulting in the cloud service provider forwarding all account material including personal data items to fulfill the request. - ✓ The individual may lose access to data should a consumer grade/personal cloud service provider shut down unexpectedly.
-It is unlikely the individual can reclaim data from the cloud service provider under such circumstances. - ✓ The ability to assess risk mitigation controls, determine the viability of disaster recovery procedures, and incident response procedures of the cloud service provider may be limited due to poor vendor transparency, inflexible terms of service, lack of a negotiated contract with the vendor, or lack of right to audit. - ✓ Campus units may lose access to University data stored on consumer grade/personal cloud services should the user terminate employment.
+- ✓ Users of University management approved public cloud services conducting University business must understand the State of Florida and University requirements for responding to public records requests, as well as discovery in the litigation process.
+Users should also be familiar with the criminal and civil penalties that can be imposed for noncompliance with these laws and policies. - ✓ Access to your personal cloud services account could be subpoenaed during an E-discovery litigation request for University data resulting in the cloud service provider forwarding all account material including personal data items. - ✓ The individual may lose access to data should the cloud service provider shut down unexpectedly.
+It is unlikely the individual can reclaim data from the cloud service provider under such circumstances. - ✓ The ability to assess risk mitigation controls and determine the viability of disaster recovery procedures and incident response procedures of the cloud service provider may be limited due to poor vendor transparency, inflexible terms of service, lack of a negotiated contract with the vendor, or lack of right to audit. - ✓ Campus units may lose access to University data stored on the cloud service should the user terminate employment.